Homosexuality in medieval Europe

-In medieval Europe, attitudes toward homosexuality varied from region to region, determined by religious culture; the Catholic Church, which dominated the religious landscape, considered sodomy as a mortal sin and a "crime against nature".
-By the 11th century, "sodomy" was increasingly viewed as a serious moral crime and punishable by mutilation or death.
-Medieval records reflect this growing concern.
-The emergence of heretical groups, such as the Cathars and Waldensians, witnesses a rise in allegations of unnatural sexual conduct against such heretics as part of the war against heresy in Christendom.
-Accusations of sodomy and "unnatural acts" were levelled against the Order of the Knights Templar in 1307 as part of Philip IV of France's attempt to suppress the order.
+In medieval Europe, attitudes toward homosexuality varied from region to region, determined by religious culture.
+The Catholic Church, which dominated the religious landscape, considered any non-procreative sex to be sodomy, which they viewed as a mortal sin and "unnatural."
+However, the actual sexual behaviors of ordinary people outside of recorded marriages is harder to track archivally, since the historical record includes few details about their lives.
+Male homosexuality, labeled "sodomy," was widely criminalized in medieval Europe and therefore can be traced to a degree via interactions with the legal system.
+The emergence of heretical groups, such as the Cathars and Waldensians, was met with a rise in allegations of unnatural sexual conduct against these groups' members as part of the war against heresy in Christendom.
+Accusations of sodomy and "unnatural acts" were leveled against the Order of the Knights Templar in 1307 as part of Philip IV of France's attempt to suppress the order.
 These allegations have been dismissed by some scholars.
+At the same time as this heavy criminalization and stigmatization of same-sex relations between men, however, medieval theologians may have "failed to conceptualize" same-sex relations between women as sex at all, leading to a smaller number of clear records of medieval lesbianism.